County of RURAL ROOTS & ROUTES

 COUNTY OF VERMILION RIVER OFFICE

 Address: 4912 50 Ave, Kitscoty, AB

 Antique shops, gift stores, greenhouses, artisans, diners, and farm-gate fare lead the curious shopper on a cross-country treasure hunt.
 The County is proud to be home of Red Feather Ridge, a rustic, yet sophisticated retreat and conference centre.
 It's beautiful location is the perfect venue for weddings, anniversaries, and reunionswith a 160-seat dining room.

-The Vermilion River Region hosts many professional events each summer, including the Lea Park Rodeo, CPCA Chuckwagon Racing in Dewberry, Professional Bull Riding in Marwayne, and several fairs that highlight the region’s agriculture and western roots.
+The Vermilion River Region hosts many professional events each summer, including the Lea Park Rodeo north of Marwayne, CPCA Chuckwagon Racing in Dewberry, Professional Bull Riding in Marwayne, and several fairs that highlight the region's agricultural and western roots.
 Be sure to have your photo taken with the World's Largest Chuckwagon located at the entrance to Dewberry.
 Stay for awhile at one of the beautifully treed sites at Dewberry Campground.